 In this article:

-Oranges are used in a variety of products, including flavoring agents, absorbents, binders, fragrances, and hair conditioners.
-They are also used in soaps, cleansers, skin care products, hair care products, fragrances and perfumes, and detergents.
+Oranges are a popular fruit around the globe.
+They are used in a variety of products, including flavoring agents, absorbents, binders, fragrances, hair conditioners, soaps, cleansers, skin care products, hair care products, fragrances and perfumes, and detergents.

 One medium orange is considered one fruit serving and can be enjoyed up to two to four times per day.